HeliosInteractive/ofxFISH/README.md

-ofxFISH - open frameworks addon for integrating with FISH RFID systems for event deploymentshttp://www.experiencefish.net/
+ofxFISH - open frameworks addon for integrating with FISH RFIDsystems for event deployments ( http://www.experiencefish.net/ )

 Created by Helios Interactive of San Francisco, CA